Buying to rent in Cape Verde: seasonal rentals, long-term demand and yield — Investment

 How to read rental yield

 Rental yield is not just a nightly rate or monthly rent.
 It depends on the purchase price, occupancy, management fees, maintenance, utilities, taxes, empty periods and whether the property can attract the right tenant or guest throughout the year.
+Tax, platform and local rental rules should be verified with a qualified local professional before relying on the income plan.

 • Compare the purchase price with similar properties in the same area.